Choosing between a mid-size or compact crossover can be confusing.

 ALSO SEE: CVT Transmission Pros and Cons

 HR-V: The smaller HR-V is not far behind the CR-V in terms of technology.
-The HR-V is now available with Honda Sensing for the 2019 model year, so driver assistance features like adaptive cruise control, road departure mitigation, collision mitigation braking, lane departure warning, and forward collision warning, and lane-keep assist are available but not standard.
-A small 5-inch display audio system is standard on the HR-V, which at least has Apple CarPlay and Android Auto, but a 7-inch system is available as an upgrade.
+The HR-V is available with Honda Sensing since the 2019 model year, so driver assistance features like adaptive cruise control, road departure mitigation, collision mitigation braking, lane departure warning, and forward-collision warning, and lane-keep assist are available but from the EX variant onwards.
+A small 5.0-inch display audio system is standard on the HR-V, which at least has Apple CarPlay and Android Auto, but a 7.0-inch system is available as an upgrade.
 Instead of blind spot monitoring, which we think is more useful, the HR-V is available with LaneWatch, which is a camera on the right side mirror that shows you the blind spot when your right turn signal is on.

 Bottom Line: The HR-V is not that far behind the CR-V in terms of technology, making it a great value.
 The CR-V has a bit of an edge with a few extra features, but we’re impressed by what the HR-V offers.

-CR-V: the CR-V starts at $24,350 before destination for the base LX model, making it quite a bit more expensive than the HR-V. The CVT and AWD add $1,400 to the price tag as well.
-The 1.5-liter engine is standard in EX models and up, which start at $27,250.
-The range-topping model, the CR-V Touring, starts at $32,750.
+CR-V: the CR-V starts at $26,525 including destination for the base LX model, making it quite a bit more expensive than the HR-V. AWD adds $1,500 to the price tag.
+The 1.5-liter engine is now standard.
+The most affordable CR-V Hybrid is the EX, running $31,735—though it does include AWD as standard.

 Bottom Line: this is where the CR-V and HR-V truly show their differences.
 The CR-V is quite a bit more expensive than the HR-V even in base form, even though they’re pretty equally matched in terms of features and available options.
 A base or mid-level CR-V might be a better deal than a well-equipped HR-V, so be sure to consider price overlap when shopping between segments.